Eileen Gu: Sports career

-Coaches
+Coaches and training

 Gu's coaches have included Jamie Melton, head coach of the Chinese National Slopestyle and Big Air Training Team for the 2022 Winter Olympics, and Brad Prosser, who met Gu when she was ten.
 In 2018, he became the technical coach guide to the Chinese national team for the 2022 Winter Olympics.
 Her personal coach for the 2022 Olympics was Misra Noto Torniainen, the former coach of the Swiss freeski team.
 Torniainen coached Olympic medalists Sarah Höfflin and Mathilde Gremaud for the 2018 Winter Olympics.

+In early 2025, the Beijing Municipal Sports Bureau released a public budget about allocating US$6.6 million for the training of Gu and fellow US-born athlete Zhu Yi ahead of the 2026 Milan games though later their names were removed from the document and articles on the topic were censored on several Chinese websites.
+The total payment from Beijing's sports bureau for Gu and Zhu was $14 million over the past three years prior to the 2026 games.

 X Games

 At the 2021 Winter X Games, Gu won a bronze medal in Big Air and two gold medals in SuperPipe and Slopestyle, becoming the first rookie to win a gold medal in Women's Ski SuperPipe, the first rookie to medal in three events, and the first athlete representing China to win a gold medal at the X Games.

+Gu withdrew from the 2023 Winter X Games due to a heavy crash in training where she injured her knee.

-At the 2024 Winter X Games, Gu won gold in SuperPipe despite being injured on her right hip during the X Games Slopestyle training.
+At the 2024 Winter X Games, Gu won gold in SuperPipe despite injuring her right hip during the X Games Slopestyle training.
 She wrote "Pain is Temporary" on her hand, and showed it to the cameras during the finals.
 Due to the pain, she did not participate in Slopestyle.